siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/air-worklight/usage.md

-You can set up your development environment so that you can build your mobile applications and, by using the IBM MobileFirst Platform plug-in for IBM UrbanCode Deploy, deploy the build results to the IBM Worklight Server.
+You can set up your development environment so that you can build your mobile applications and, by using the IBM MobileFirst Platform plug-in for IBM DevOps Deploy, deploy the build results to the IBM Worklight Server.

 ###
 Before you begin